Page highlights

 How common is asthma?

-National asthma indicator 1: The proportion of the Australian population who report having current and long-term asthma
+National asthma indicator: The proportion of the Australian population who are estimated to be living with current and long-term asthma

 Indicator summary table